Texas

 How Long Does It Take to Become a Notary in Texas?

-The timeframe to become a notary in Texas varies based on how quickly we receive your paperwork and the processing time at the Secretary of State.
-The process can be completed in as little as a two weeks or can take as long as six weeks.
+The timeframe to become a notary in Texas varies depending on how quickly each step is completed and the Secretary of State's processing time.
+It can be completed in as little as a few days or more than three months.

 What Should I Do if I Move or My Name Changes?